brookecart/joeSteakhouse/wp-content/plugins/popup-maker/readme.txt

 Follow this plugin on [GitHub](https://github.com/PopupMaker/Popup-Maker) and [Twitter](https://twitter.com/wppopupmaker)!

-Would you like to help translate the plugin into more languages?
+Would you like to help translate the **best wordpress popup plugin** into more languages?
 [Join our WP-Translations Community](https://translate.wordpress.org/projects/wp-plugins/popup-maker).

 = What's Included for Free: =
 > + The plugin has limitless potential with no artificial restrictions.
 If you can’t get the functionality you’re after, we’ll be happy to help you!
 Just ask on the [Support Forums](https://wordpress.org/support/plugin/popup-maker).